What was... the What is...? seminar?

-After the What is...? seminar was successfully revived at the end of the last academic year, we will continue to have relaxed, informal talks with snacks and drinks.
-The seminar is aimed at PhD students and postdocs from all groups (ALG, GAMP, IE, MBIO, NCG, QMATH, SPT, TOP), but anyone is welcome to attend.
+What is...? seminars was relaxed, informal talks with snacks and drinks.
+The seminar was aimed at PhD students and postdocs from all groups (ALG, GAMP, IE, MBIO, NCG, QMATH, SPT, TOP), but anyone was welcome to attend.

 The social bit: We want to have an event where people from across the entire department can meet each other and socialise, so we hope that people will stay after the talk to chat, have a drink, and enjoy the sun (when it's around).